What skills are developed in social-emotional learning?

 • Care

-Emotional safety comes from the felt safety of a caring, compassionate adult and through the adults proactively building a trusted, connected and authentic relationship.
-Connection, attachment and relationship are the key elements present in every interaction and within any taught SEL programme o enable a sense of safety and care.
+Emotional safety comes from the felt sense of a caring and compassionate adult who actively fosters a trusting, authentic, and connected relationship.
+Connection, attachment, and relationship are the key elements in every interaction and within any taught SEL programme to cultivate a sense of safety and care.

 Associated skills